I'm Mita, Your Housekeeper.: Reception

-In particular, its last episode achieved the highest viewership rating of 40.0%.
+In particular, the series' last episode achieved the highest viewership rating of 40.0%.
 At one point in the broadcast, the viewership ratings hit 42.8% in the Kantō region.
 This makes this episode the second-most watched Japanese television program of 2011, after the 62nd NHK Kōhaku Uta Gassen.
 The episode also ranks as the third-most viewed in the history of Japanese television dramas, excluding NHK's "Asadora" and "Taiga" dramas.
-Oricon noted that previously, viewership ratings of 30% were considered as the norm, but in modern days, viewership ratings of 40% can be considered "divine".
-Additionally, this episode achieved viewership ratings of 36.4% and 34.6% in the Kansai region and Nagoya respectively.
+Oricon noted that viewership ratings of 30% were previously considered the norm, but in modern days, viewership ratings of 40% can be considered "divine".
+Additionally, this episode achieved viewership ratings of 36.4% and 34.6% in the Kansai region and Nagoya, respectively.